 Use the Cost of Sales/Turnover ratio and Labour/Turnover ratio which are default KPIs already included in Calxa.
 However, you can create new customised KPIs for the other ratios.
 Then you report on them either separately or add them to other reports.
 Read our tips for Financials for Bank Loans.
 Here you simply use a naming convention so that they all appear in the order of your choice and grouped together.

-So, if you are involved in an industry that the ATO has identified as being one that has historically had a high level of cash transactions and for some reason you happen to fall outside of the standard industry ratios, then it would pay to monitor your activities.
+So, if you are involved in an industry that the ATO has identified as being one that has historically had a high level of cash transactions then it would pay to monitor your activities.
+Especially, if for some reason you happen to fall outside of the standard industry ratios.
 In other words, be prepared to answer some questions.
 On the other hand, you may simply just like to see how you compare to other businesses in your industry.

 Comparing your Ratios to the Benchmark